 He quickly learned that was not the case as his stagecoach was held up at gunpoint a year later while en route to Tombstone.

-You’ll hear stories like this, as well as other interesting historical details while taking a 20-minute narrated ride through the streets of Tombstone.
+We heard stories like this, as well as other interesting historical details, while taking a 25-minute narrated ride through the streets of Tombstone.
+It was a fun way to get the full Tombstone experience!

 In the outdoor courtyard, you’ll find a reproduction of the gallows where many convicted murderers were put to death.